-Third, managers think that it would take more time to train someone to do their work than they would save time by delegation.
+Third, managers think that it would take more time to train someone to do their work than they would save by delegating.
 In other words, the time saved would be minimal compared to the time invested in teaching someone to do the task.
 This is completely subjective and could be true, but delegation has its benefits, which we’ll discuss in a minute.

-The final and most practical reason is that once work is delegated, the employees will know how to do it even if the manager is not around, for one reason or another.
+The final and most practical reason is that once work is delegated, the employees will know how to do it even if the manager is not around for one reason or another.

 The same rules for everyone

-The first way to prevent micromanagement is to do something I already mentioned – delegate, but delegate with confidence.
+The first way to prevent micromanagement is to do something I already mentioned: delegate, but delegate with confidence.
 Leave the work to skilled employees and only tune in to check up on the results.

 A great way to do this is the 95-95 rule.
 Simply put, try to be happy with 95% of the work for 95% of the time and you will spend 95% less time micromanaging.
-Although the numbers aren’t exactly scientifically proven, the message is the same – you can’t always be 100% content with the work that’s been done.
+Although the numbers aren’t exactly scientifically proven, the message is the same: you can’t always be 100% content with the work that’s been done.

-That’s why great managers focus on the results and not processes.
+That’s why great managers focus on the results and not the processes.
 If you focus on every single detail of what your employees are doing, you’re losing sight of the big picture.
 Set goals and give timelines, then catch up with your team to see how they’re performing.
 This management style will leave more time for your own tasks and your team can make their own decisions and work without constraints.